w4bo/2022-fitstic-nosql/README.md

 ### Windows

+Two alternatives:
+- Unzip and enter the downloaded folder, double click on `openprompt.bat`
-Open a new terminal and run the following commands:
+- Open a new terminal and run the following commands:

         cd C:\path\to\the\downloaded\folder (replace it with the actual path) cd code
         start.bat

 - If Windows complains about:
   - Running the scripts